equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="GLBL_H2" markdown="1">## 1.
 ACTIVATE YOUR PIN AND SCREEN LOCK</div>

 We recommended setting your phone by using the PIN or password option to secure who can enter your phone.
 A PIN or password offers more protection then fingerprint ID's against law enforcement or theives.
-A good PIN/PASSWORD would be at least six digits long and does not use any of the following items:
+More sophisticated law enforcement agencies now have access to technology that will exhaustively try every single digit combination of a numeric password, until a match is found.
+In order to mitigate these automated law enforcement tools, it’s best to use an alphanumeric pin if you think your phone will be seized at a checkpoint or demonstration.
+A good PIN/PASSWORD would be at least six alphanumeric characters digits long and does not use any of the following items:

 * Simple number sequences like 1234 or 0000 (including repetition: 1122 or 2233)
 * Significant dates such as your birth year or spouse’s birthday.
 * Any part of your Social Security Number.
 * Any part of your address or phone number.
+* Any part of of another password
+* Any word that can be found in any human language dictionary
 * Longer PINs are safer than shorter PINs because there are more ways to mix the numbers together.
 For example, if you use a four digit PIN, there are 10,000 possible variations (starting with 0000, 0001, 0002, and so on).
 With a six-digit PIN, there are one million possible codes, so it’s harder for thieves and computer programs to successfully guess your PIN.
+* Alphanumeric pins increase the complexity, also preventing automated pin guessing attempts.

 So lets get started with setting up your iPhone.
 The first step is to set up the PIN passcode.
 Some phones may also allow you to set your fingerprint as your password through Touch ID.
 We absolutley **do not** recommend setting up Touch ID, as there are more protections for PIN Passcodes then there are for Touch Id.
 Further you can be physically compelled to open your device against your will.
+We also recommend avoiding facial recognition unlock for similar reasons.
 That is why we recommend setting a strong PIN and consider creating one that is alphanumeric.

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">